 - How much money do I need to buy a house?

 Is It True That Buying Is Cheaper Than Renting?

 There are many instances where buying is cheaper than renting.
 To rent a 2 bedroom apartment normally costs $1,000 to $2,000 per month depending on the area.
 The principal and interest on a $100,000 mortgage loan balance are $530 per month.
 However, homeowners need to add mortgage insurance, property taxes, and homeowners insurance.

 On a typical $100,000 mortgage, the PITI may be $800 or so per month.
 In this particular example, buying a home is cheaper than renting.
 Another benefit of owning a home is that interest expense is deductible from income taxes.
 Rents are not tax-deductible.
 Homeowners can enjoy the benefit of gaining equity from their investments.
 As time passes, the home will appreciate and the loan balance will become lower and lower.
 After the mortgage term is up, the home will be free and clear with no loan balance.

 How Much Money Is Needed To Purchase A Home

-Home buyers can purchase homes with little to no down payment.
-USDA and VA Loans does not require any down payment.
-FHA Loans require 3% down payment.
-Fannie Mae and Freddie Mac require 3% to 5% down payment on conventional loans.
+Homebuyers can purchase homes with little to no down payment.
+USDA and VA loans do not require any down payment.
+FHA loans require a 3% down payment.
+Fannie Mae and Freddie Mac require a 3% to 5% down payment on conventional loans.
 Down payments can be gifted by family members.
 There are closing costs with all home purchase and refinance transactions.
 Most of our borrowers do not have to worry about closing costs.
-Closing costs can be covered with sellers concessions and/or lender credit.
-Contact us at 262-716-8151 or text us for faster response if you have further questions.
-Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.
+Closing costs can be covered with seller concessions and/or lender credit.
+To qualify for a mortgage or if you have any questions about this blog on first-time home buyers FAQ, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response if you have further questions.
+Or email us at [email protected] We are available 7 days a week, on evenings, weekends, and holidays.